Set up GitHub pull request comments

 Static application security testing (SAST) | Semgrep Code | A comment appears when a finding is generated by a rule in Comment or Block mode.
 This means you can fully customize what comments your developers receive. | Complete the steps in the following sections: |

-Software composition analysis (SCA) | Semgrep Supply Chain (SSC) | A comment appears only when the finding is reachable or when Semgrep detects a license violation. | Complete the steps in Confirm account connection and access to receive Supply Chain PR comments and enable dependency search to receive license violation PR comments. |
+Software composition analysis (SCA) | Semgrep Supply Chain (SSC) | A comment appears based on the conditions you explicitly set in a Supply Chain policy or when Semgrep detects a license violation. | To receive Supply Chain comments, complete the steps in Confirm account connection and access and set up a policy.
+To receive license violation comments, enable dependency search. |

 Comments from Supply Chain scans include the following information: